About indexer clusters and index replication

 You search a cluster the same way you search any non-clustered group of indexers.
 You submit your searches through a search head.

 What happens behind the scenes is a bit different, though.
-Once you have submitted your search, the search head consults the master node to determine the current set of peer nodes.
+Once you have submitted your search, the search head consults the manager node to determine the current set of peer nodes.
 The search head then distributes the search tasks directly to those peers.
 The peers do their part and send their results back to the search head, which then consolidates the results and returns them to Splunk Web.
 From the user's standpoint, it is no different than searching any standalone indexer or non-clustered group of indexers.
 See "How search works in an indexer cluster."

 With a multisite cluster, you can also implement search affinity.
 In search affinity, a search head gets search results only from indexers local to its site, when possible.
 At the same time, the search still has access to the full set of data.
 See "Implement search affinity in a multisite indexer cluster."